AbhishekSinghDev/cerocode/README.md

 ## What is Cero?

-Cero is a complete ecosystem that brings AI capabilities directly to your terminal, no API keys to manage, no configuration hell, just install and start coding smarter.
+Cero is a complete ecosystem that brings AI capabilities directly to your terminal—no API keys to manage, no configuration hell—just install and start coding smarter.

 Think LLM meets your terminal, but built specifically for developers.
 Chat with AI, get real-time streaming responses, and keep your entire conversation history synced across devices.
 All from the comfort of your command line.